 004 - The Grand

-Has the process of the 'Grand Tour' created opportunities for modern interconnections and networks?
+Has the historical process of globalisation, through the 'Grand Tour' created opportunities for diverse interconnections and networks?

 Activity One - What was the 'Grand Tour'?

 The grand tour was first started around the 16th Century for the aristocracy to extend their classical education.
 They initially visited cities such as Paris, Venice, Florence and Rome, the Renaissance hubs of Europe.
 This kind of tour was extremely expensive and tough to complete due to the poor means of travel.
 Using the links 'Useful Resources' box answer the questions below in full sentences on paper.

 What was a 'Grand Tour'?

 Who would have gone on a 'Grand Tour'?

 What problems would the travellers have faced?

 Why would people put themselves through such an arduous (difficult or hard) trip?

 Today many people will have the opportunity to go on some form of a 'Grand Tour' due to the huge advancements in travel.
 It is amazing to think that just over a 100 years ago travel by air was only something people dreamed about.
 Flying is now just part of life and many view an aeroplane as a flying bus in the sky.
 How has this happened?
 You will be watching the DVD 'Honey I Shrunk the World' to explore how the Earth became that little bit smaller with the invention of different modes of transport.
 As you watch the DVD/YouTube clips answer the following questions: